3 Killers among us

 3 years old

-It went fast.
-When he started to display symtoms it just took a few days before he passed.
-It started with him just avoiding the flock, then wanting to lay down alot.
-He did not eat and when I weighed him he had lost 400 grams in less than a month.
-The same day he passed he lost the ability to walk.
-He later the same eavning, felt that he could relax when I picked him up and he passed in my arms.
+It all went so fast.
+When he first started showing symptoms, it only took a few days before he passed.
+It began with him avoiding the flock, then lying down more and more.
+He stopped eating, and when I weighed him, I saw that he had lost 400 grams in less than a month.
+On the same day he passed, he lost the ability to walk.
+Later that evening, as I picked him up, he seemed to finally relax — and he passed away in my arms.

 ASPERGILLUS